barryclark/jekyll-now/_pages/about.md

 ---

-I am a final year Undergraduate student at the NIIT University, Computer Science Department.
+I am a final year Undergraduate student at **NIIT University, Computer Science Department**.
 My research experience lies in designing and developing algorithms to apply machine learning, specifically self organizing maps.
-Other experiences include classification of Himalayan hyperspectral imagery and designing channel assignment algorithms in cognitive radio networks.
-Being an undergraduate researcher allowed me to experience a few different domains.
+My technical skills include **Python, R, Javascript, C++**.
+I enjoy solving problems on Kaggle/Analytics Vidhya and writing my learnings from the same.
+Previously, I have worked with frameworks like **Angularjs, Nodejs** and I learnt about software engineering architectures.

 Currently, I am a North Yard Analytics Fellow, a soccer analytics enthusiast and have posted several articles on Medium regarding the same.
-I am highly interested in Data Analytics, Machine Learning, Soccer Analytics and look forward to continue to solve real world problems in those domains.
+I am highly interested in **Data Analytics, Machine Learning, Soccer Analytics** and look forward to continue to solve real world problems in those domains.

+I am interested in opportunities in Machine Learning, Data Science and Software Engineering.
+Feel free to contact me for the same.

-### Education:
+### Experience:
 - **IIT Patna** (2018)
   Research Intern, AI-ML-NLP Lab
+- **SourceFuse Technologies** (2017)
+  MEAN Stack Developer Intern
 - **NIIT University** (2015 - 2019)
   Bachelors of Technology, Computer Science
 - **St. Mary's School** (2003 - 2015)